Anthropology (2020 - 2022)

 - GPH Internship (UGPH-GU 60)

-- One semester of advanced foreign language (above intermediate II level).
+- One foreign language course past the intermediate two level (4 points).
+This requirement is set by CAS, not by the College of Public Health (GPH).
 Students who present AP or other advanced standing credit that is equivalent to completion of at least one course above intermediate two have satisfied the requirement.
-Students who take an NYU language placement exam and demonstrate proficiency equivalent to completion of at least one course above the intermediate two level (i.e., they at least place into the second course above intermediate two) have also met this requirement.
+Students who take an NYU language placement or exemption exam and demonstrate proficiency equivalent to completion of at least one course above the intermediate two level (i.e., they at least place into the second course above intermediate two) have also met this major requirement.
+(Note that placement exam results are not sufficient to satisfy the core graduation requirement in foreign language; students who earn a qualifying score on a placement exam are eligible to take the exemption exam in that language.).
+Note that students who satisfy this major requirement with the results of an NYU language placement or exemption exam must take an additional four-point course for the major.

 - One semester of study away